noahpy/my_pytorch_kit/docs/models/vae.md

 ## Results on MNIST

 The `ImageVAE` class has been configured with three convolutional layers.
+To allow for simple plotting of the latent space, its dimension has been set to 2.
 For details on the exact model, you can load the model from `exaples/models/vae_model_1.pt`.
 Below are plots on the reconstruction (test set), label clusters (test set) and image generated from the latent space repectively.